How to Take Headshot: Essential Tips for Stunning Professional Photos

 What we handle so your team does not have to: wardrobe choices, posing, and consistency

 Most people do not love being photographed.
 Some freeze.
 Others worry their headshot will look stiff.
 Our job is to make the headshot session painless while keeping the personal brand and company brand consistent.
+For a polished appearance, trim or shave facial hair in advance, and keep hair styled neatly and away from your face.
+Use light makeup to reduce shine before the shoot.
+Keep jewelry simple and minimal to avoid distractions in your headshot.

 On set, we coach micro-adjustments.
 Head straight or slightly tilted.
 Chin forward and down to avoid double chins.
 Shoulders angled to create shape.
 Hands relaxed.
 We offer options: a natural smile for friendly roles (yes, teeth showing if that fits), or a more neutral look for leadership portraits—no forced smile required, and it still looks like you in real life.
 We show a few frames so people feel comfortable before we capture the final image and lock the final photo pick.